cbonoz/scale24/README.md

 ## FundPoint

-Do mediated proof of fund requests with one click without exposing your addresses to the requester.
+Mediated proof of fund requests with one click without exposing your addresses or balance to the requester.

 Built for <a href="https://ethglobal.com/events/scaling2024">Scaling Ethereum 2024</a>.